NathanDuran/Sentence-Encoding-for-DA-Classification/README.md

 ## Misc
 - Document the models in readme
-- elmo needs to be strings or tokenised strings
+- elmo needs to be strings (or tokenised strings - but those suck)

 ## To try
 - Visualising attention layers